Eva-Lin/cloud-agent/README.md

 # cloud-agent
-Agent for cloud, it include operating docker and vm.
+Agent for cloud, it includes operating docker and vm.